Leadership Insight Series

 A host leader operates differently.
 Instead of solving every problem, they design the conditions for others to contribute.
 They convene, listen, and invite the room to think, not just execute.
 As Wheatley and Frieze argued, complex organizations need leadership distributed across many people, not concentrated in a few.
 The host model is harder, not softer.
 It demands that leaders stay accountable for the environment while letting go of being the answer.

 Most leadership cultures still reward the hero.
 The person who stays latest, answers fastest, and never admits a mistake is the one who gets promoted.
-But that model builds dependency, not capability and it hides the real leaders already on your team.
+But that model builds dependency, not capability, and it hides the real leaders already on your team.

 THE HERO